 - Pension credit

 If you aren’t eligible for financial help with vet bills from a charity or other organisation, speak to your vet and see if you might be able to work out an affordable repayment plan with them that won’t leave you struggling financially.

 Do you have pet insurance for your pet, or would you rather pay vet bills yourself as and when they arise?
 We’d be interested in hearing from you.
-You can get in touch at [email protected] or post a comment below.
+You can join the money conversation on the Rest Less community or leave a comment below.